goodstar1024/learngit/readme.txt

 Git is a version control system
 Git is free sorfware.
-This is a new line.
+This is a 3rd line.
+this is the 4th line.